btcpayserver/prestashop-plugin/GUIDE.md

 If you want to test the integration, use a BTCPayServer which is running on testnet.
 A sane default _for testnet_ has been provided.

+## Releasing

+### Making a ZIP
+If you want to make your own ZIP, just clone the repository and run `make`.
+The zip can then be found in `./build/btcpay.zip`.

-## Making a release
+### Making a release
-We currently do not have a working CI, so to create releases you'll have to tag the code, run `make` locally and attach the ZIP file to the release.
+If a new tag is pushed, a release will be build by GitHub actions.

 ## Server Requirements